aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

 File.Delete(pathToVeryLargePresentationFile);
 ```

 {{% alert color="info" title="Info" %}}

-If you need to create a presentation that contains large objects (video, audio, big images, etc.) you can use the [Blob facility]({{< ref "/slides/net/manage-blob/" >}}) to decrease memory consumption.
+When you have to create a presentation that contains large objects (video, audio, big images, etc.), you can use the [Blob facility](https://docs.aspose.com/slides/net/manage-blob/) to reduce memory consumption.

 {{% /alert %}}